LainsMain/CrucialSpace/README.md

 - **AI-Powered Analysis**: Automatically transcribes audio, summarizes content, extracts action items, and identifies reminders
 - **Smart Collections**: Automatically organizes memories into relevant collections
 - **Offline-First**: All memories stored locally using Room Database for fast, offline access
-- **Privacy-Focused**: Your data stays on your device; AI processing happens on your own backend
+- **Privacy-Focused**: Your data stays on your device; AI can run via your backend or directly with your Gemini API key (no custom backend required)

 ## 🏗️ Architecture